 The dentist can then bond the permanent crown onto the tooth within 45 minutes of preparation, allowing for an efficient and comfortable procedure.
 Watch the CEREC video here for more information.

 We all know that oral health problems can affect a person’s quality of life by causing pain or discomfort.
 But did you know that oral health problems can also be a sign of something more serious?
 Every year approximately 3,200 Canadians are diagnosed with oral cancer of which 1,050 die.
 This devastatingly low survival rate is often linked to late detection, but with early detection, survival rates for oral cancer can be greatly improved.

 That’s why, at Brightside, during every routine dental visit, our dentists perform an examination of your mouth for oral cancer.
 During the exam, your dentist will look over the inside of your mouth to check for red or white patches or mouth stores, and with gloved hands, they check for lumps or abnormalities.

 Though most mouth sores are non-cancerous, if your dentist does find anything unusual they can advise further testing.
 As with all cancers, people who use tobacco of any kind (snuff, chew, cigarettes etc.) are at higher risk of developing oral cancer.

-Did you know that the amount of background radiation the average person will receive on an average day is twice as much as in a dental x-ray?
-People often worry about the safety of x-rays but the truth is that dental x-rays deliver very little radiation and are a safe and important tool for evaluating and monitoring your oral health!
+Did you know that the amount of background radiation the average person will receive on an average day is twice as much as that in a dental x-ray?
+People often worry about the safety of x-rays, but the truth is that dental x-rays deliver very little radiation and are a safe and important tool for evaluating and monitoring your oral health!